This Is the County In the Raleigh-Cary, NC Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Raleigh-Cary, NC, metro area consists of Wake County, Johnston County, and Franklin County.
-In the past week, there were an average of 17.2 new coronavirus cases every day per 100,000 Raleigh residents, less than the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there was an average of 14.4 daily new cases per 100,000 Raleigh residents.
+In the past week, there were an average of 1.6 new coronavirus cases every day per 100,000 Raleigh residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 16.1 daily new cases per 100,000 Raleigh residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Raleigh-Cary metro area, COVID-19 is growing the fastest in Franklin County.
-There were an average of 18.6 new cases per day per 100,000 residents in Franklin County during the past week, the most of the three counties in Raleigh with available data.
+Within the Raleigh-Cary metro area, COVID-19 is growing the fastest in Johnston County.
+There were an average of 2.2 new cases per day per 100,000 residents in Johnston County during the past week, the most of the three counties in Raleigh with available data.

 Case growth in the Raleigh metro area is relatively uniform at the county level.
-In Wake County, for example, there were an average of 16.9 new cases per day per 100,000 residents in the past week -- the least of any county in Raleigh yet relatively in line with the case growth rate in Franklin County.
+In Wake County, for example, there were an average of 1.5 new cases per day per 100,000 residents in the past week -- the least of any county in Raleigh yet relatively in line with the case growth rate in Johnston County.

-While Franklin County is driving the growth of COVID-19 in the Raleigh area, it does not have the highest incidence of cases overall.
-As of November 11, there were a total of 15,091.5 confirmed cases per 100,000 residents in Franklin County, the second most of the three counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+Just as Johnston County is driving the growth of COVID-19 in the Raleigh area, it also has the highest incidence of cases overall.
+As of November 19, there were a total of 16,835.5 confirmed cases per 100,000 residents in Johnston County, the most of the three counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
-In Franklin County, unemployment peaked at 11.5% in May 2020.
-As of June 2021, the county's unemployment rate was 4.9%.
+In Johnston County, unemployment peaked at 11.0% in May 2020.
+As of June 2021, the county's unemployment rate was 4.4%.

 These are all the counties in North Carolina where COVID-19 is slowing (and where it's still getting worse).